AK-Vitae/Swift-Practice/Notes/Swift Type System.md

 * Struct or Class can implement a protocol or multiple protocols
 * A protocol can have protocol inheritance
 * "Constrains and gains"
 * You can extend a protocol to have implementation and you can even add default implementation
 * Protocols allow for code to demand certain behavior out of another type

+## Enum

+* Can only have discrete states (cases)
+* A value type, so it is copied as it is passed around
+* Each discrete state can have its own "associated data"
+* An enum's state is checked with a switch statement
+* A switch must handle all possible cases
+* Can have methods and computed properties, but no stored properties
+* Optional is an enum